 Less is more.

 This is just advice, you don’t have to take it but from what I’ve seen over the past few years of weddings 6 -8 group shots is a perfect number.
-Bigger groups take longer to organize, sometimes up to 10 minutes to capture everyone and get them standing in the right place.
+Bigger groups take longer to organize, sometimes up to 10 minutes to capture everyone, get them standing in the right place and looking in the right direction.
 So this is something to think about when planning the timeline of your day.
 Smaller groupings are quick and easy to do (as long as no one has nipped the loo).

 Indoor or Outdoor Group Shots?